Why do some Locks smell bad?

 Odors often appear when the routine is irregular.

-Conclusion: fresh locs are a matter of method
+Conclusion: Fresh Locks is a matter of method

-If your locs smell bad, the solution isn’t to pile on products.
-The lasting solution is good washing technique + complete drying.
+If your Locks smell bad, the solution is not to multiply products.
+The lasting solution remains a good washing technique + complete drying.

 The key is: